 “What we do is actually referred to as high-speed, continuous coil coating,” Small says.
-“What makes high-speed, continuous coil coating possible is the non-stop application of the cleaning, the treating, the coating, the curing, and potentially the leveling, while the sheet is flat, all in one high speed path through a coil coating line.”
+“What makes high-speed, continuous coil coating possible is the non-stop application of the cleaning, the treating, the coating, the curing, and potentially the leveling, while the sheet is flat, all in one high-speed path through a coil coating line.”

 The key is being able to maintain a constant speed of the strip through the process.
-The accumulators allow this by letting the middle of the line to continue running at the prescribed rate while new metal is added at the decoil end, or finished product is removed from the recoil end of the line.
+The accumulators allow this by letting the middle of the line to continue running at the prescribed rate while new metal is added at the decoil end, or the finished product is removed from the recoil end of the line.

 “You don’t have starts and stops,” Small says.
-“This allows our coaters to consistently clean, treat, seal, apply a paper thin coating, cure it evenly, and cool it back down without burning the metal or the coating.”
+“This allows our coaters to consistently clean, treat, seal, apply a paper-thin coating, cure it evenly, and cool it back down without burning the metal or the coating.”

 Coil coating has evolved significantly since the process was first developed in the 1930s, but then it was not a high speed or continuous operation like we have today.
 One of the first major uses of coil coated materials was the coating of emissions lines.
-In the 1950s and 60s it began to see greater and more wide spread use.
+In the 1950s and 60s it began to see greater and more widespread use.

-“It started with very narrow aluminum coils and paint that would be poured in by hand out of a one or five gallon bucket,” Small says.
+“It started with very narrow aluminum coils and paint that would be poured in by hand out of a one or five-gallon bucket,” Small says.
 “These coils were really tiny.
 A lot of times a single man could pick up the coil and put it on the coiling line.”

 With the development of the accumulator towers, the process was fully industrialized.
 In the 1970s and 1980s, it was not uncommon for a single system to run continuously for an entire week.
 Today, some lines run up to 1000 feet per minute.

-“That made it a very cost efficient way to paint metal,” Small says.
+“That made it a very cost-efficient way to paint metal,” Small says.

 The key element of prepainted steel is that the product is cleaned and treated while in a flat state.
 You don’t have any nooks or crannies, as you do with an already formed metal for surface impurities to hide and hinder adhesion which is ultimately important for film integrity and corrosion resistance.
 Both the top and bottom of the metal are thoroughly cleaned and treated, which greatly improves the adhesion of the coatings.
-When one of the prime attributes of high speed coil coated metal is its ability to be formed after coating.
+When one of the prime attributes of high-speed coil coated metal is its ability to be formed after coating.
 You can’t reach that potential without great adhesion.

 Prepainted metal, even with cut edges, has been found to consistently offer more corrosion resistance than post-painted surfaces, according to a case study conducted jointly by the NCCA, PPG Industries, Inc., and the North American Zinc-Aluminum Coaters Association.
-In the study, prepainted metal louvers with exposed cut edges were subjected to the same environment as one with a post-painted electrocoat, a second with a powder finish and a third with a spray finish.
+In the study, prepainted metal louvers with exposed cut edges were subjected to the same environment as one with a post-painted electrocoat, a second with a powder finish, and a third with a spray finish.
 After 16, 44, and 68 months of exposure to the elements in Daytona Beach, Florida, the prepainted metal showed consistently better corrosion resistance in terms of the uniformity of the treatment and film thickness.